 It is my belief that Dennis was the son of Ann Eliza HILL and may not have been acknowledged by her husband William CLONCH as his.
 Was Dennis the result of an extramarital relationship that caused the breakup of their marriage?

 Dennis (1838-1893) was born 8 March 1838 in (West) Virginia.
 Dennis CLONCH married Mary Ann BAKER (1842-1920) on 16 Nov 1858 in Gallia County, Ohio.
 They had a son named John William CLONCH born on 19 March 1860 and died on 9 February 1861.
 The first name given to the child may have been what caused an earlier researcher to assume that he was the son of John.
 Dennis began using the HILL surname on 21 February 1862 when he enlisted in the Union Regular Army at Gallipolis, Ohio.
-Neither Dennis CLONCH nor Dennis HILL were mentioned in the will of William CLONCH in 1863.
+Neither Dennis CLONCH nor Dennis HILL was mentioned in the will of William CLONCH in 1863.
 He moved to Missouri about 1871 and died in Miami, Saline County, Missouri on 31 July 1893.

 Over a dozen years ago when Ralph Hayes shared his research and the scandalous happenings in the CLONCH family, he wrote, “Now wasn’t that a little Peyton’s Place.”
 Last December I used his phrase as the title of two blog posts about the “scandals”: